anniemburu/Zero-Shot-Image-Classifier-with-CLIP/README.md

-# Zero Shot Classification with CLIP
+# Zero-Shot Image Classification with CLIP

 ## 📌 Project Overview
 A powerful web application that classifies images using OpenAI's CLIP model without any training required.
 Compare zero-shot capabilities with traditional models like ResNet and EfficientNet.